Loading lesson…

 The big idea: the price tag is not the cost.
 The cleanup tax is the cost.
 Tighten briefs, AGENTS.md, and tool design — the bill follows.

-What is the core idea behind "Understanding Codex Pricing — The Shape, Not The Sticker"?
+What is the main idea of "Understanding Codex Pricing — The Shape, Not The Sticker"?

-Which best describes the scope of "Understanding Codex Pricing — The Shape, Not The Sticker"?
+Which action would help you apply "Understanding Codex Pricing — The Shape, Not The Sticker" responsibly?